Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 Rule ID: EMR-001

 Ensure that all the Amazon EMR cluster instances are using the latest generation of instance types in order to get the best performance with lower costs.
-If you are using cluster instances from the previous generation, Trend Micro Cloud One™ – Conformity strongly recommends that you upgrade your instances with their latest generation equivalents.
+If you are using cluster instances from the previous generation, Trend Cloud One™ – Conformity strongly recommends that you upgrade your instances with their latest generation equivalents.

 This rule can help you work with the AWS Well-Architected Framework.